robertherdzik/RHPlaygroundFreestyle/README.md

 ## Play with it 🍭
 Feel free to clone repo and play with my code, maybe one of prepared playgrounds will inspire you to create some cool additional effects for your UI. 😉

+# TODO
+- [ ] Update README in terms of InstaGradient animation